 |Taylor & Taylor Rent-a-Car||(242) 332-1665||Banks Road, Palmetto Point - North Palmentton Point|

 There is one main road that travels the length of the island called Queen's Highway.
 The road has two lanes and winds through the island, matching the elevation of the landscape and often the condition of the surrounding area.
 In some places, the paved road is in fine condition, while in other locales you'll encounter numerous cracks and pot holes.
 Be on the lookout for these disfigurements and drive slowly when you are near them.
 The speed limit on this road is 45 miles per hour.
 Side roads may be paved, but for the most part they are dirt roads that snake to the coast, and should only be attempted by those driving a vehicle with four wheel drive.

 When you get behind the wheel in Governors Harbour, make sure you are aware that traffic moves on the left side of the road like in Europe, but the steering wheel will most likely be on the left side of the vehicle like in the United States.

 If you want to rent a car on the island, you'll need to be 21-years-old and possess a driver's license from your country of origin.
 If you'll stay in the Bahamas for more than 90 days, an International Driver's License will be necessary.
 The cars here are almost always at least a decade old and cost between $50 and $75(USD) a day, with discounts for those who rent for a week or more.

-As can be seen below, prices will vary, with the season and vehicle size.
-The lowest rates in each table are typically only available from the least costly agencies during the slowest times of the year.
-The highest rates are what you can anticipate during the high season at one of the busier agencies.
+As shown below, rates will vary, with the season and type of vehicle.
+The lowest rates only apply to the least costly agencies during the slowest times of the year.
+The high end of the range is what you should anticipate during the busiest time of year.